Introduction

 • your reason/s for requesting a licence

-• your security clearance (SC) licence details, or complete a security clearance licence application
+• your security clearance (SC) licence details, or evidence you have lodged an SC licence application

 • statement outlining your experience and knowledge in: